Infrastructure under cloud.gov

 The infrastructure underlying cloud.gov

-cloud.gov runs on top of Infrastructure as a Service provided by Amazon Web Services (AWS) in the AWS GovCloud region, which has a FedRAMP JAB P-ATO at the High impact level.
+cloud.gov runs on top of Infrastructure as a Service provided by Amazon Web Services (AWS) in the AWS GovCloud partition, which has a FedRAMP JAB P-ATO at the High impact level.
 GovCloud also offers support for other formal compliance needs such as ITAR compliance.

 Services in our marketplace